realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

 };
 ```

 This is the state of this componment.
 Because we are using `JWT` in back-end for loging. we need to store the token for future API calls.
-We alse need to store the basic user information, so we can display it somewhere.
+We also need to store the basic user information, so we can display it somewhere.

 Then we have three functions: